restic/restic/doc/030_preparing_a_new_repo.rst

 Restic can backup data to an OpenStack Swift container.
 Because Swift supports various authentication methods, credentials are passed through environment variables.
-In order to help integration with existing OpenStack installations, the naming convention of those variables follows official python swift client:
+In order to help integration with existing OpenStack installations, the naming convention of those variables follows the official Python Swift client:

 .. code-block:: console